 There are several different types of bonds.
 The type of bond depends on who is issuing them, the length of time until maturity, the interest rate and the risk.
 Today we’ll explain the three most common types of bonds.

 Government or Treasury Bonds

-Government bonds are issued by the U.S. Treasury, and are usually just called Treasurys.
-They are the highest quality bonds available because there is less risk associated with them.
-They are issued by the U.S. Department of the Treasury through the Bureau of Public Debt, so unless the government collapses, you can count on getting your money back.
+Government bonds are issued by the U.S. Treasury and are usually just called Treasurys.
+They are the highest quality bonds available because there is little risk associated with them.
+They are issued by the U.S. Treasury through the Bureau of Public Debt.
+So unless the government collapses, you can count on getting your money back.
 Another great advantage to Treasurys is that the interest earned is exempt from state taxes.

 Types of Treasurys